Chikit360/p-square-frontend/README.md

 ## Components

-TailAdmin is a pre-designed starting point for building a web-based dashboard using React.js and Tailwind CSS.
+Chikit Thundergits is a pre-designed starting point for building a web-based dashboard using React.js and Tailwind CSS.
 The template includes:

 - Sophisticated and accessible sidebar
 - Data visualization components